The Concept of GPU Compiler¶

 }

-• Volta’s independent thread scheduling allows the GPU to yield execution of any thread, either to make better use of execution resources or to allow one thread to wait for data to be produced by another.
-As above example [93], each thread can progress with it’s own PC.
-So, the different threads in the same Warp can run insert_ater() function in dependently without waiting lock().
+Volta’s independent thread scheduling allows the GPU to yield execution of any thread, either to make better use of execution resources or to allow one thread to wait for data to be produced by another.
+As the above example [93], each thread can progress with its own PC.
+Therefore, different threads in the same warp can run

 rankdir=LR;